Graduate Courses

 Pre-requisites

-• Open to students enrolled in the Applied Clinical Pharmacology two-year stream only
+Open to first year students in the Applied Clinical Pharmacology program

 Category